 This recipe is using the Canton, the egg noodles as they are the easiest to work with and ones which are possibly the most familiar.
-An excellent oriental supermarket will sell the Pancit but be aware that Pancit Canton can also be instant noodles already spiced and ready to eat.
+An excellent Asian supermarket will sell the Pancit but be aware that pancit Canton can also be instant noodles already spiced and ready to eat.
 Look for a packet of plain dried noodles and if you can't find them, then use Chinese egg noodles the thickness of fresh spaghetti.

 Make traditional pancit with meats (pork is very popular), shrimp or only vegetables; the method is the same except the cooking times will be longer for the meat.

 4 tablespoons vegetable oil

-- 2 cups mixed vegetables (chopped)
+2 cups mixed vegetables, chopped

-- 2 ½ cups chicken broth
+2 1/2 cups chicken broth

-- 8-ounces dried Pancit Canton noodles
+8 ounces dried Pancit Canton noodles, or chow mein noodles

-- 2 tablespoons soy sauce
+2 tablespoons soy sauce

-- 1 tablespoon fish sauce
+1 tablespoon fish sauce

 Heat the oil in a large wok or deep, heavy skillet.
 Add the chopped vegetables and onion, wok fry for three minutes over high heat.
-Add the garlic and fry for one minute more.

 Add the ginger and the shrimp and continue to stir-fry until the shrimp have turned pink and are cooked through, this will only take a few minutes.

 Add the broth and bring to a boil, then add the pancit canton noodles.
-Stir gently to help soften the noodles, once softened reduce the heat and cook for five minutes for the noodles to soak up the broth
+Stir gently to help soften the noodles, once softened reduce the heat and cook for five minutes for the noodles to soak up the broth.